Atry/MIXIN/specification.md

 Properties are the fundamental components of a mixin, defining its internal state or behavior.
 The value of a property can be one of the following types:

 1. **Basic Data Types**: Strings, numbers, booleans, or null.
-2. **References (Inheritance)**: Properties can reference other mixins by specifying their path, allowing for inheritance and reuse of existing mixins.
+2. **Inheritance**: Properties can inherit other mixins by specifying their path, allowing for inheritance and reuse of existing mixins.

 #### Property Definition Syntax